Dr Lucy Akehurst

-My PhD research involved liaison with legal professionals, police officers and social workers.
-Five empirical studies investigated numerous issues regarding the detection of deception including nonverbal cues to deceit, the analysis and application of Criteria-Based Content Analysis and the perceptions of people with regard to cues to deceit.
+My research involves liaison with legal professionals, police officers and social workers.
+I have investigated numerous issues regarding the detection of deception including nonverbal cues to deceit, the analysis and application of Criteria-Based Content Analysis and the perceptions of people with regard to cues to deceit.
 I took a two-year PostDoc Research Associate post at the University of Wales, Swansea working on a Leverhulme Trust funded project entitled, 'The influence of sleep loss, personality and confidence on eyewitness suggestibility'.
-In 1997 I joined the Department of Psychology at Portsmouth as a member of academic staff.
-I am currently the Interim Head of the Department of Psychology and a Reader in Psychology and Law.
+I am currently working on projects including (i) the detection of malingering in the medico-legal setting, (ii) cognitive load as experienced by investigiative interviewers and the effect of cognitive load on interviewers' performance (with Pam Hanway), (iii) training police officers to self-assess their investigative interviews with vulnerable witnesses to mitigate against skills fade and (iv) interviewing to elicit accurate information from pre-school aged children (with Mikaela Magnusson).
+I am the Head of the Department of Psychology and a Reader in Psychology and Law.

 The investigative interviewing of children and vulnerable adults.

 Detecting deception, and promoting honesty, in child witnesses.

 Detecting malingering in the medico-legal setting.

 The analysis and application of Statement Validity Assessment (and more specifically Criteria-Based Content Analysis) as a method for judging credibility in transcripts of investigative interviews.

 The lie detection accuracy of lay people, professionals and offenders.